Ayush-Poddar-2003/TUTORIALS/WEB DEVELOPMENT/27_GitVersionControl/GitGithub.md

 - Git now creates a hidden folder to keep track of changes in that folder.
 When a file is changed, added or deleted, it is considered modified.
 - You select the modified files you want to Stage.
-- The Staged files are Committed, which prompts Git to store a permanent snapshot of the files.
+- The Staged files are Committed, which tells Git to store a permanent snapshot of the files.
 - Git allows you to see the full history of every commit.
 - You can revert back to any previous commit.
 - Git does not store a separate copy of every file in every commit, but keeps track of changes made in each commit!